stevei101/prompt-vault/README.md

 bun run dev
 ```

-Visit <http://localhost:5175> and sign in using your Supabase Google OAuth
+Visit <http://localhost:5175> and sign in using your Supabase Google or GitHub
-configuration.
+OAuth configuration.

 ### 4. Useful Commands